-Protesters gather in Hong Kong as rival rally supports police
+Protesters march in Hong Kong as rival rally supports police

 They also pose the greatest popular challenge to Chinese leader Xi Jinping since he took office in 2012 and come as Xi grapples with an escalating trade war with the United States and a slowing economy in a politically sensitive year.
 On Oct.
 1, China will mark the 70th anniversary of the founding of the People’s Republic.

-Reporting by Anne Marie Roantree, Sumeet Chatterjee, Vimvam Tong, Donny Kwok and Marius Zaharia; Writing by Tony Munroe; Editing by Michael Perry
+Reporting by Anne Marie Roantree, Sumeet Chatterjee, Vimvam Tong, Donny Kwok, Twinnie Siu and Marius Zaharia; Writing by Tony Munroe; Editing by Michael Perry